Industry Risk Assessment via Hierarchical Financial Data Using Stock Market Sentiment Indicators

-Zhao et al. \cite{zhao2021bert} propose a BERT-based sentiment analysis and key entity detection method, which is applied to online financial text mining and social media public opinion analysis.
-They use a pre-trained model to perform sentiment analysis on web texts, and then use labels as constraints to extract key entities, and key entity detection is regarded as a sentence matching task.
 Hiew et al. \cite{hiew2019bert} use BERT to construct a text-based financial sentiment index for three popular stocks listed on the Hong Kong exchange.
 We propose a financial sentiment analysis framework that maps textual sentiment to individual investor sentiment, option-implied sentiment to institutional investor opinion, and market-implied sentiment to the overall attitude of all market participants.
+Zhao et al. \cite{zhao2021bert} propose a BERT-based sentiment analysis and key entity detection method, which is applied to online financial text mining and social media public opinion analysis.
+They use a pre-trained model to perform sentiment analysis on web texts and then use labels as constraints to extract key entities and key entity detection is regarded as a sentence matching task.
 Zhang et al. \cite{zhang2022finbert} use machine reading comprehension methods for NER tasks in the financial domain.
 They introduce important prior information by utilizing well-crafted queries and extracting the start and end indexes of target entities.

 BloombergGPT \cite{wu2023bloomberggpt} contains 50 billion parameters.
 The model uses Bloomberg's extensive data sources to build a financial-specific dataset of 363 billion tokens and integrates a general dataset of 345 billion tokens.
 The model performs well in multiple benchmarks.
 Li et al. \cite{li2023large} reviewed the existing application solutions of LLMs in the financial field, including zero-shot/few-shot learning, domain data fine-tuning, and training customized models from scratch.
 FinGPT \cite{yang2023fingpt} takes a data-centric approach, providing high-quality, transparent financial data resources, supporting researchers and practitioners to develop their own financial LLMs, and gaining support from the open-source AI4Finance community.
 InvestLM \cite{yang2023investlm}, fine-tuned on LLaMA-65B using a carefully curated dataset of financial investment instructions, performs well in understanding financial texts and providing investment advice, and is highly evaluated by financial experts, comparable to commercial models.